Manux123/FNF-Cool-Engine/README.md

 ----------------------------------------------

-ADDITIONS IN 0.1.2
+ADDITIONS IN 0.1.3

-- Our logo!!
-- New designs
+- New Menu
-- HealthBar Colors
-- Bug Fixes
+- Bugs Fixes

 ----------------------------------------------
 Thanks for checking out our Engine!
 Do you have any question?
 Text me at Jloor # 2491 or 『𝑴𝒂𝒏𝒖𝒙』#6183 on Discord!